PatrickOBoyle/TCD-Exam-Paper-Downloader/README.md

 JF = 1  SF = 2  JS = 3  SS = 4

 Files are stored in the same folder as the python script.

-NOTE:

-(When downloading the next set, move the current papers into another folder, or they will be replaced)

 TO-DO:

 - Name papers after their subject.
-- Download papers into a folder named for that year of exams.
+- Download papers into a folder named for that year of exams [DONE]
 - Add support for any course's exam papers.
 (Allow input for the ID Tag)
 - Add support for 2013 papers onwards.
+- Add support for Python 3.